ksope/myFlix-app/README.md

 Clone repository using command git clone https://github.com/ksope/myFlix-app.git This repo was created after issues with build on previous repo.
 However, previous commit history outlining project can be found here: https://github.com/ksope/myFlix-client/activity

 Install dependencies using commands npm install bootstrap@5.3.0 prop-types@15.8.1 react@18.2.0 react-bootstrap@2.8.0 react-dom@18.2.0 react-router@6.14.0 react-router-dom@6.14.0 and npm install --save-dev @parcel/transformer-sass@2.9.3 parcel@2.8.3 process@0.11.10

 Run the app using the command: parcel src/index.html.
 App should load in the browser at http://localhost:1234.

-To access movies, register or use following test credentials: Username: adamSmith; Password: adamSmith
+To access movies, register or use following test credentials: Username: adamSmith01; Password: adamSmith01

 How To view details of a movie:

 1. click on a movie card to go the movie view.
 2. Click the 'Back' button in the displayed MovieView to navigate back to MainView’s original state.